16sakuraa/LibreDog/README.md

 ![Banner](src/images/banner.png)

 LibreDog is a web browser written in Java, utilizing the JavaFX platform.
-This browser is based on WebKit, that is a open source web browser engine that supports HTML5, JavaScript, CSS, DOM rendering and SVG graphics.
+The browser is based on WebKit, that is an open source web browser engine that supports HTML5, JavaScript, CSS, DOM rendering and SVG graphics.

 ## Building